 - For all electric vehicle chargers and charging stations installed on or after January 1, 2024: - Comply with recordkeeping and reporting standards as described in CEC's regulations.
-These requirements are not applicable to those electric vehicle chargers and charging stations installed at residential real property containing four or fewer dwelling units. - Comply with all industry best practices and charger technology capabilities that are demonstrated to increase reliability, as described in CEC's regulations.
+These requirements are not applicable to those electric vehicle chargers and charging stations installed at residential real property containing four or fewer dwelling units.

-- Without limitation to other requirements in this Agreement, Recipient shall comply with any other regulatory requirements, including but not limited to uptime requirements and operation and maintenance requirements.
+- Comply with all industry best practices and charger technology capabilities that are demonstrated to increase reliability, as described in CEC's regulations. - Without limitation to other requirements in this Agreement, Recipient shall comply with any other regulatory requirements, including but not limited to uptime requirements and operation and maintenance requirements.
 Such regulatory requirements may, but will not necessarily, be enacted after execution of this Agreement.
 Once regulations are final, they will apply to work under this Agreement irrespective of when finalized.
 Any updates to regulations may also be applicable to work under this Agreement. - o If the Recipient is an electric vehicle service provider or other third-party entity that is not the site host, the electric vehicle service provider or third-party entity shall provide a disclosure to the site host about the site host's right to designate the service provider or third-party as the entity to report the data on behalf of the site host.
-The Recipient shall verify receipt by signing the disclosure. - Collect and provide 12 months of throughput, usage, and operations data from the project including, but not limited to: - Types of vehicles using the charging equipment - Payment method for public charging - Energy delivered back to grid or facility if a bidirectional charging use case (kWh) - Normal operating hours, up time, downtime, and explanations of variations - Gallons of gasoline and/or diesel fuel displaced (with associated mileage information) - Expected air emissions reduction, for example: - Non-methane hydrocarbons - Oxides of nitrogen - Particulate Matter - Formaldehyde - Duty cycle of the current fleet and the expected duty cycle of future vehicle acquisitions
+The Recipient shall verify receipt by signing the disclosure. - Collect and provide 12 months of throughput, usage, and operations data from the project including, but not limited to: - Peak power delivered (kW) - Duration of active charging, hourly - Duration of charging session, hourly (e.g., vehicle parked but not actively charging) - Energy delivered (kWh) - Types of vehicles using the charging equipment - Applicable price for charging, including but not limited to: electric utility tariff, EVSP service contract, or public charger price. - Payment method for public charging - Energy delivered back to grid or facility if a bidirectional charging use case (kWh) - Maximum capacity of the new fueling system - Normal operating hours, up time, downtime, and explanations of variations - Gallons of gasoline and/or diesel fuel displaced (with associated mileage information) - Expected air emissions reduction, for example: - Non-methane hydrocarbons - Oxides of nitrogen - Particulate Matter

-• Identify any current and planned use of renewable energy at the facility.
-Identify the source of the alternative fuel.
-Describe any energy efficiency measures used in the facility that may exceed Title 24 standards in Part 6 of the California Code Regulations.
-Provide data on potential job creation, economic development, and increased state revenue as a result of expected future expansion.
-Provide a quantified estimate of the project's carbon intensity values for life-cycle greenhouse gas emissions.
+- Formaldehyde - Duty cycle of the current fleet and the expected duty cycle of future vehicle acquisitions - Identify any current and planned use of renewable energy at the facility. - Identify the source of the alternative fuel. - Describe any energy efficiency measures used in the facility that may exceed Title 24 standards in Part 6 of the California Code Regulations. - Provide data on potential job creation, economic development, and increased state revenue as a result of expected future expansion. - Provide a quantified estimate of the project's carbon intensity values for life-cycle greenhouse gas emissions. - Compare any project performance and expectations provided in the proposal to CEC with actual project performance and accomplishments. - Provide a Data Collection and Information Analysis Report that lists and analyzes all the data and information described above.